 First, your medical history will be taken into account.
 Your doctor will factor in any current symptoms, pre-existing conditions, medications you are taking, and the climate that you primarily live in.
 The doctor will then look at your eyes externally to evaluate the lid structure and if there are any issues when you blink normally.
 Your eyelids and cornea will also be tested using light and magnification to clearly rule out any issues.
 Finally, tears are tested for quantity and quality.
 A special dye is used to track your natural tears for strength and flow.
 The doctor will easily be able to see if there is an issue with your natural tear structure and how to best improve it.
 After all testing is complete, your doctor will be able to determine the best course of action.

 Mild Dry Eye

 Some patients will have mild dry eye and will be able to use over-the-counter medication or have a simple procedure completed to suppress dry eye symptoms.
 If you need added tears, an over-the-counter artificial tear product will be suggested.
 The advantage of this diagnosis is that artificial tears can be used on an as-needed basis.
-They are also preservative-free, which is much safer for your eyes in the long-term than prescription medications for dry eye.
+There are also preservative-free options, which are much safer for your eyes in the long-term than prescription medications for dry eye.

 If your eyes do not respond to artificial tears or become immune to their benefits, you will need to take additional action.
 A procedure that requires removable or permanent tear duct blockers may be suggested.
 Tear duct plugs help keep natural tears in the eyes longer, thereby increasing the comfort of the eyes.